aravi03/Amazon_Price_WebScrapper/README.md

 Output
 ------
-The screenshot of the output csv for the input "Levis Jeans" is given in the **output** file
+The screenshot of the output csv for the input "Levis Jeans" is given in the **output*.png* file